Emerging markets offer a vast opportunity set for investors seeking increased exposure to international equities beyond developed markets.

 Important Risk Considerations

-1Market Volatility: Local, regional, or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, recessions, or other events could have a significant impact on the portfolio and its investments, including hampering the ability of the portfolio manager(s) to invest the portfolio’s assets as intended.
+1Market Volatility: The value of the securities in the portfolio may go up or down in response to the prospects of individual companies and/or general economic conditions.
+Price changes may be short- or long-term.
+Local, regional, or global events such as war (e.g., Russia's invasion of Ukraine), acts of terrorism, the spread of infectious illness (e.g., COVID-19 pandemic) or other public health issues, recessions, or other events could have a significant impact on the portfolio and its investments, including hampering the ability of the portfolio's manager(s) to invest the portfolio's assets as intended.
 2Issuer Risk: The portfolio will be affected by factors specific to the issuers of securities and other instruments in which the portfolio invests, including actual or perceived changes in the financial condition or business prospects of such issuers.
 3Equity Securities: The market price of equity securities may be adversely affected by financial market, industry, or issuer-specific events.
 Focus on a particular style or on small or medium-sized companies may enhance that risk.
 4Foreign & Emerging Markets: Investing in foreign securities, especially in emerging markets, subjects the portfolio to additional risks such as increased volatility, currency fluctuations, less liquidity, and political, regulatory, economic, and market risk.
 5Focused Investments: To the extent the portfolio focuses its investments on a limited number of issuers, sectors, industries or geographic regions, it may be subject to increased risk and volatility.
-6Non-Diversified: The portfolio is non-diversified and may be more susceptible to factors negatively impacting its holdings to the extent that each security represents a larger portion of the portfolio’s assets.
+6Non-Diversified: The portfolio is not diversified and may be more susceptible to factors negatively impacting its holdings to the extent the portfolio invests more of its assets in the securities of fewer issuers than would a diversified portfolio.
 7Geographic Concentration: A portfolio that focuses its investments in a particular geographic location will be sensitive to financial, economic, political, and other events negatively affecting that location.
-8Prospectus: For additional information on risks, please see the fund’s prospectus.
+8Industrial Concentration: Because the portfolio is presently heavily weighted in the industrial sector, it will be impacted by that sector's performance more than a portfolio with broader sector diversification.
+9Sector Focused Investing: Events negatively affecting a particular industry or market sector in which the portfolio focuses its investments may cause the value of the portfolio to decrease.
+10ESG: The portfolio's consideration of ESG factors could cause the portfolio to perform differently from other portfolios.
+While the subadviser believes that the integration of ESG factors into the portfolio's investment process has the potential to contribute to performance, ESG factors may not be considered for every investment decision and there is no guarantee that the integration of ESG factors will result in better performance.
+11Convertible Securities: A convertible security may be called for redemption at a time and price unfavorable to the portfolio.
+12Currency Rate: Fluctuations in the exchange rates between the U.S. dollar and foreign currencies may negatively affect the value of the portfolio's shares.13Prospectus: For additional information on risks, please see the fund’s prospectus.

 Weighted average market capitalization: The total dollar market value of a company’s outstanding shares, weighted in proportion to position size within the fund.
 Active share: The percentage of holdings in a fund or portfolio that differs from a benchmark index.
 An active share of 0 would indicate that a fund holds the same securities in the same proportion as its index, while an active share of 100 would indicate no overlapping holdings.
 Standard deviation: Measures the variability of returns around the average return for an investment portfolio.
 Sharpe ratio: Measures the efficiency, or excess return per unit of risk, of a manager’s returns.
 The greater the Sharpe ratio, the better the portfolio’s risk adjusted return.